package.json should point runtime loading at built

 - use

-- make sure those descriptors cover every top-level command root exposed by the
+descriptorswhen the registrar owns one or more root commands and you want FluffBuzz to lazy-load the real CLI module on first invocation - make sure those descriptors cover every top-level command root exposed by the registrar

 - use

-commands alone only for eager compatibility paths
+commandsalone only for eager compatibility paths

 Plugin shapes

-FluffBuzz classifies loaded plugins by their registration behavior:
+FluffBuzz classifies loaded plugins by their registration behavior:| Shape | Description |

 | plain-capability | One capability type (e.g. provider-only) |